mcmadhatter/driver-lg-tv/README.md

 * Go 1.3

-### Building
+### Building < now optional >

 This project can be built with the debug.sh script, you will need to create the /data/sphere/user-autostart/drivers/driver-lg-tv/  folder, and make sure the compiled driver and the json file are put in it once you finish compiling.

 ### Installing

-As config is not yet enabled in the sphere-ui the driver will need installing twice.
-The first time you install, it is necessary to have the LG TV turned on , and able to access the same network as the ninjasphere.
-Compile the driver and put it onto the ninjasphere, the driver will make the TV pop up a six digit Pin.
-Make a not of the pin, then edit line 16 of driver.go

-var mydefaultpin =   <add your pin as a 6 digit integer here>

-After that is done , recompile the driver, and re upload it to the spehere, it should now be possible to add the TV to the sphere app, and the access it from the spheramid.
+* Create a new folder on your ninjasphere /data/sphere/user-autostart/drivers/driver-lg-tv
+* Add the driver-lg-tv and the package.json .
+* Make sure your TV is tuned on
+* Reboot the the spehere and got to http://ninjasphere.local
+* Click on the LG TVs button, then click New TV
+* A pin number should appear on the TV screen
+* Add the pin and a TV name to the config page and click save.

 ### More Information